Skip to main content

 import "@dhx/trial-pivot/dist/pivot.css";

-In this tutorial you can see how to configure the trial version of Pivot.
+This tutorial uses the trial version of Pivot.

-To display Pivot on the page, you need to create the container for Pivot, and initialize this component using the corresponding constructor:
+To display Pivot on the page, create a container div, then initialize Pivot in a useEffect hook using the constructor.

 import { useEffect, useRef } from "react";